iiyyll01lin/domain-specific-llm-eval/README.md

 ![auto-eval-framework](auto-eval-framework.png)

-This project aims to deal with the real domain-specific LLM agents' response problem, which cannot be solely solved by the LLM-based Multi-turn metrics (see Fig1).
+This project aims to deal with the real domain-specific LLM agents' response evaluation problem, which cannot be solely solved by the LLM-based Multi-turn metrics (see Fig1).
 I design customized metrics for domain-specific LLM agent evaluation combining independent contextual keyword & metric gates, reference-based method scoring & reference-free metric alignment; the dynamic approach uses human feedback to fine-tune each gate & their confidence threshold, applying the active learning method using uncertainty sampling compliance.

 My metric structure goes as follows: